TV Tropes Needs Your Help

 - Many Crown Jewels are gem-encrusted.
 The effect would be much the same if they'd been spray-painted with glitter.

 - Once commonly done with weapons including ones actually meant to be taken into battle.
 This sort of thing was the mark of the Proud Warrior Race tradition that had aristocrats who wanted custom weapons.
-Modern armies are more interested in killing people efficiently and you can do that better by issueing more cheap weapons to more people then with the expense of a decorated one.
+Modern armies are more interested in killing people efficiently and you can do that better by issueing more cheap weapons to more people than with the expense of a decorated one.
 For similar reasons, Greeks and Romans played down that sort of thing.